anantSinghCross/dolistic-productivity-suite/README.md

 ### Overview
 Do-Listic is a robust and performant productivity suite with a clean and minilaistic design that has several features that would help you to be on top of your tasks as well as takes care of any daily productivity needs you might have.

-Currently, for Task Manager and Notes Manager all the data is stored on the FireStore.
-Future updates will sync all the data for the Goals Tracker in your account as well.
+Do-Listic uses Firestore as a database to store your tasks, notes and goals.

 ***
-**Visit the app here [DoListic 📝](https://dolistic-productivity-suite.onrender.com/).** Please not that the UI is a work in progress.
+**Visit the app here [DoListic 📝](https://dolistic-productivity-suite.onrender.com/).** Please note that the UI is a work in progress.

 ***